NunoSempere/clarivoyance/list/index.md

 ## Acknowledgments

-This list of forecasting questions was started by David Mathers, Gavin Leech and Misha Yagudin, of [Arb Research](https://arbresearch.com/) and completed by Nuño Sempere, of [Shapley Maximizers](https://nunosempere.com/consulting/).
+This list of forecasting questions was originally developed by David Mathers, Gavin Leech and Misha Yagudin, of [Arb Research](https://arbresearch.com/) and completed by Nuño Sempere, of [Shapley Maximizers](https://nunosempere.com/consulting/).
 Open Philanthropy provided funding.

 [^1]: At least absent a very, very large amount of algorithmic progress.